 The New Zealand Oral History Awards (NZOH) provide financial help for the recording of interviews relating to the history of New Zealand/Aotearoa and its close connections with the Pacific.

 Projects submitted for consideration should contribute significantly to our understanding of New Zealand’s past and its people.

-The closing date for applications for the 2016 round closed on 15 April 2016.
+The closing date for applications for the 2016 round closed in April 2016.

-Read a related media release Oral history awards tell our stories about the 2015 recipients.
+Read a related media release about the 2016 recipients: